 Parsley and making parsley oil

 In our garden, the parsley has received a prime spot in a planting box that is hanging from the fence.
 It is elevated above all the other herbs and looking out over our tiny garden.
-A spot it rightfully deserves as it is worldwide, possibly the most used herb in the kitchen.
+A spot it rightfully deserves as it is the most used herb worldwide.

-Parsley was well known in the ancient Greek history, as mythology tells us that this herb is stemming from the blood of a Greek hero…
+Parsley was well known in the ancient Greek history.
+Mythology tells us that this particular herb is sprouted from the blood of a Greek hero.
+Or at least so the story goes.

 Flat leaf parsley: this parsley is best know for it’s typical and fresh parsley flavor.